ylkao/calhacks/README.md

 We created this project for CalHacks 4.0, which took place in October of 2017.

+### Why:

+Lots of college students are super stressed most or all of the time!
+We know this from personal experience and from our friends.
+We wanted to make something that could help reduce stress and just make people.. happy :)

 ### What:

 Positivity Place is a web app which allows users to relax in a positive and happy environment.
 The